jpmarindiaz/homenaje-rosa-elvira-cely/readme.md

 With graphs for the mosaic done, we need a way to transform them so each graph would correspond to a pixel in the final image.
 For the final image to have better results we would need to map adjust the brightness of each ggplot so they would resemble a pixel value in a gray scale image.
 One option was to use different ggplot themes randomly, but given that we would use the graphs for something else we decided to change the brightness and saturation values of each image using [magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html).
 We did this randomly for 6 different "levels of gray".

-Finaly we used the awesome [RsimMosaic](http://recordit.co/e4Yz6krdQr) to generate the mosaic.
+Finally we used the awesome [RsimMosaic](https://cran.r-project.org/web/packages/RsimMosaic/index.html) to generate the mosaic.
 By the way, [@LucyStats](http://twitter.com/LucyStats) we couldn't make your adaptation to work, we were having issues with gray scale images.

-Anyway, to know more about the intervention and how we ended up using this to create impact in the real world check this [post]().
+Anyway, to know more about the intervention and how we ended up using this to create impact in the real world check this [post](https://www.datasketch.co/en/p/how-we-used-r-to-raise-alarms-about-feminicides-in-colombia).
 And to replicate the mosaic simply check the [script](rcompose-image.R).

 **Warning**